 How to get there

-Caldes Castle is situated in the Val di Sole, in the town of Caldes, a few kilometres from Malè; it can be reached by car via the road from Trento to Malè, which passes through Cles, or with the Trento-Malè railway: Caldes station is directly opposite the castle.
+Caldes Castle is situated in the Val di Sole, in the town of Caldes, a few kilometers from Malè; it can be reached by car via the road from Trento to Malè, which passes through Cles, or with the Trento-Malè railway: Caldes station is directly opposite the castle.

 For further information